toitware/artemis-releases/README.md

 }
 ```

-Most of these should be self-explanatory, but be aware that not all sdk-versions and artemis-versions are supported.
+Most of these should be self-explanatory, but be aware that not all sdk-versions and Artemis-versions are supported.

 Use `artemis sdk list` to see the valid combinations.